 To read a report summarizing the project's findings, click here.

 Natural resource management with indigenous communities is characterized by a history of environmental degradation, conflict, and a high degree of distrust between communities and state agencies.
 Cooperative management (or co-management) agreements are increasingly perceived as the solution to such conflicts.
 Co-management has been defined as the sharing of management power and responsibility between governments and local people.
 Yet co-management is often criticized as a flawed structure that continues to privilege dominant state positions and marginalize communities.
 Still, many indigenous communities continue to enter into co-management agreements and claim to benefit from them, e.g. by avoiding costly lawsuits.
-This project will help to identify and collect a range of publically available co-management agreements developed in multiple countries, as a resource for other communities.
-The project will also initiate a comparison of co-management strategies used by various indigenous communities.
+This project identified and collected a range of publically available co-management agreements developed in multiple countries, as a resource for other communities.
+The project also initiated a comparison of co-management strategies used by various indigenous communities.

 Tasha Hauff, PhD Candidate, Ethnic Studies, "Lakȟótiyapi kiŋ uŋglúkinipi!
 We revitalize our Lakota: A look at indigenous sovereignty through indigenous language revitalization"